getstation/electron-process-manager/README.md

 - [x] Memory reporting
 - [x] Link memory data to web-contents (for electron >=1.7.1)
 - [x] Kill a process from the UI
+- [x] Open developer tools for a given process

 ## Installation